brandonconcepcion/brandonconcepcion.github.io/_pages/about.md

 }
 </style>

 Hi!
-I'm Brandon Lee Concepcion, a current undergraduate third-year studying Data Science and Computer Science at the University of California, Berkeley.
+I'm Brandon Lee Concepcion, a current undergraduate fourth-year studying Data Science and Computer Science at the University of California, Berkeley.

 Outside of my own academics, I’m committed to empowering students to accomplish their personal and academic ambitions, ensuring that each of my students are well-equipped with the resources they need to succeed.

 My interests include Smiskis, Marvel Studios, the gym, and walking my dogs.

 <a href="files/Concepcion_Brandon_Resume.pdf" class="linkedin-btn" target="_blank">My Resume!</a>

-## Current Positions:
-* Lead Data Scientist @ <a href = 'http://jambase.com/' target = "_blank">JamBase</a>
-* Product Manager for <a href = "https://ispma.org/student-chapter-uc-berkeley/" target = "_blank">Software Products at Cal</a>
-* Student Instructor for <a href = "https://www.data8.org/" target="_blank">DATA C8: Foundations of Data Science</a> (Grading Team)
-* Software Developer for <a href = "https://cdss.berkeley.edu/" target="_blank">The College of Computing and Data Science Society</a>

 ## What I'm Up To!

-* Taking photographs of my friends
+- Taking photographs of my friends
-* Doing my own thing
+- Doing my own thing

-This website was last updated on Mar 30, 2025
+This website was last updated on Aug 31, 2025